thesocompany/vagov-content/pages/disability/how-to-file-claim/evidence-needed/decision-ready-claims.md

 - **Secondary service connection claim** for a condition caused or made worse by your service-connected disability
 - **Increased disability claim** for an existing service-connected condition that you have medical evidence to show has gotten worse
 - **[Dependency and Indemnity Compensation (DIC) claim](/burials-memorials/dependency-indemnity-compensation/)** as the eligible surviving spouse of a Veteran
-- **Pre-discharge claim** for disability compensation as a Servicemember who has less than 90 days before your separation from military service
+- **Pre-discharge claim** for disability compensation as a service member who has less than 90 days before your separation from military service

 **Note:** We're working to expand the DRC program to include more types of claims.
 Come back soon, or check with your VSO, to find out about updates.